 As introduced before, there are many Emission types to choose (all listed in the picture below).

-2. Value of the Carbon Conversion Factor
+2. Value of the Carbon Conversion Factor.

 1. Available devices in the location

-2. Carbon Emission previously created
+2. Carbon Emissions previously created

-Once you do this, you will have to accept the DPs generated by the App for each emission type in the gateway of each device (settings --> gateways --> devices)·
+Once you do this, you will have to accept the DPs generated by the App for each emission type in the gateway of each device (Settings --> Gateways --> Devices).

 If you want more information about Carbon Reporting, don't hesitate to take a look at our Webinar Automated Carbon Reporting & GHG Emissions Reporting.